Skip to main content

 \[ (1 + x)^0 = 1 = 1 + 0 \cdot x \]

-Inductive hypothesis: Assume the inequality is true for some \(k \in \mathbb{N}\), i.e.,
+Inductive hypothesis: Suppose that the inequality holds for some \(k \in \mathbb{N}\), that is:

 \[ (1 + x)^k \geq 1 + kx \]

-Inductive step: We prove that the inequality holds for \(k + 1\).
-Multiply both sides of the inductive hypothesis by \((1 + x)\).
+Inductive step: Let us prove that the inequality holds for \(k + 1\).
+We multiply both sides of the inductive hypothesis by \((1 + x)\).
 This operation preserves the direction of the inequality since \(x \geq -1\) implies \((1 + x) \geq 0\).
 We obtain:

 \[ \begin{align} (1 + x)^{k+1} & \geq (1 + kx)(1 + x) \\ & = 1 + x + kx + kx^2 \\ & = 1 + (k + 1)x + kx^2 \\ & \geq 1 + (k + 1)x \end{align} \]